Senate leader resurrects 'threatening e-mail issue

 When the then Opposition demanded an apology for the use of the term “flexi-rape”, Nicholson responded, “Man caah run a joke again?
 Naah withdraw nothing.”
 However, he eventually withdrew the statement.

-But, the Opposition was not satisfied and wanted the Senate to also discuss the allegations by Johnson Smith that she had been receiving threatening e-mails from Nicholson, and wanted the issue discussed.
+But, the Opposition was not satisfied and wanted the Senate to also discuss the allegations by Johnson Smith that she had been receiving threatening e-mails, and wanted the issue discussed.
 Tavares-Finson said he wanted the president to address the concerns he had raised in a letter sent to him about the conduct of Nicholson.

 Morris declared that he would not allow any discussions on the matter of the e-mails, and requested that Tavares-Finson take his seat.
 The matter was then laid to rest, but Johnson Smith brought renewed interest to the issue during last Friday's sitting of the Upper House.